 Upon successful completion of the first 15 semester hours (the first 5 courses) of the Ed.S. in Educational Administration/Superintendent program, in addition to the comprehensive exam, participants can apply for the 10-year superintendent endorsement.
-Thus, participants may be eligible to obtain the superintendent endorsement after their first year of the program.
-From this point, participants then complete another 15 semester hours to complete the degree program and become eligible to obtain the career superintendent endorsement.
+Thus, participants may be eligible to obtain the superintendent endorsement after their first five courses of the program.
+From this point, participants then complete another 15 semester hours to complete the degree program and become eligible to obtain the career superintendent certification.

 USF Ed.S. cohort groups have included men and women educators from all regions of South Dakota, Iowa, North Dakota and Minnesota.
 Their professional backgrounds have included current CEO's, elementary and secondary principals and people from other specialty areas in education.